bowei437/Final-Project-UNIX-2524/README.md

 ##INTRODUCTION
 My Project for Unix will be of a Raspberry Pi Vehicle Robot running Python code.
 The idea in general is to create a moving robotic vehicle from a completely self built and designed chassis to move at my will.

+##HOW TO
+To run my project.
+You need a Raspberry Pi that is preferabbly the first generation Model B or past with 40pin GPIO.
+You will also need the Raspberry Pi GPIO Python module that should come pre-installed on full images of Rasbian.
+Root access is required to access GPIO on Raspberry Pi.
+Lastly, you will need Python 3.
+No additional 3rd party modules are required to run this project if you have a Raspberry Pi with the GPIO library.

+A sample command to running this project in the correct file directory would be: sudo python block_car.py

+Mine runs correctly without specifying Python version but yours may not.

+Be sure to quit the program by pressing X to successfully cleanup the GPIO pins so they don't remain active.

 ##SOFTWARE
 The MacFearCAR3000 or (MFC) for short will be developed on Raspbian Jessie which is a Linux distro based on Desbian and runs on ARM processors that the Raspberry Pi uses.
 This distro is the latest as of November 2015.